apache/spark/docs/operators-and-hooks-ref.rst

 All hooks are based on :class:`airflow.providers.google.common.hooks.base_google.GoogleBaseHook`.
 Some integration also use :mod:`airflow.providers.google.common.hooks.discovery_api`.

-See the :doc:`GCP connection type <howto/connection/gcp>` documentation to configure connections to Google services.
+See the :doc:`Google Cloud connection type <howto/connection/gcp>` documentation to configure connections to Google services.

 .. _GCP:

-GCP: Google Cloud Platform
+Google Cloud
-''''''''''''''''''''''''''
+''''''''''''

-Airflow has extensive support for the `Google Cloud Platform <https://cloud.google.com/>`__.
+Airflow has extensive support for the `Google Cloud <https://cloud.google.com/>`__.

 .. note::
     You can learn how to use Google Cloud Platform integrations by analyzing the